 In a very short time, paying for purchases at a store using a mobile phone (and now watches and other wearables) has gone from a novelty to a common occurrence.
+It’s easy to setup mobile payments.
 Mobile payments using digital wallets such as Apple Pay, Google Pay, and Android Pay are expected to double this year to more than $62 billion and continue to grow rapidly for the foreseeable future.

 Consumers have found they like the convenience, security, and speed of mobile payments.
 Retailers like mobile payments for the same reasons, as well as for the potential for more sales.
 If you aren’t accepting mobile payments, it’s high time you considered doing so.
 It’s not difficult to do and we’re going to show you how.